JonPSmith/EfCore.SchemaCompare/README.md

 ## List of limitations

-- Because I use EF Core's scaffolder I cannot check if an index is applied to a foreign key (the scaffolder assumes EF Core will do that by default and doesn't read in any index on the foreign key).
-That means I can't check that ther is an index on a foreign key.
+- The EF Core's scaffolder doesn't read in any index on the foreign key (the scaffolder assumes EF Core will do that by default).
+That means I can't check that there is an index on a foreign key.
-- Cannot correctly check Table-per-Type classes.
-I need to look into this in more detail.
+- Cannot correctly check Table-per-Type classes beacause EF Core doesn't currently hold that data.
+This is tracked by [Ef Core #19811](https://github.com/dotnet/efcore/issues/19811).
 - Cannot compare database tables/columns using InvariantCultureIgnoreCase.
 That is a EF Core 5 limitation.

 The following are things I haven't bothered to check.